lxknll/lammps/pr_text.md

 #### Committee treatment
 All implemented methods support the prediction of multiple MLPs with different parameters.
-This so-called committee approach is a very intuitive error metric and helpful for active learning.
+This so-called committee approach is an intuitive error metric and helpful for active learning.
 It is very efficient, as committee members must always share the same feature vector for each atom.

-Many of our library routines exploit this fact.
-However, some calculation steps must happen serially with respect to the committee members.
+Many of our library routines exploit this fact by reusing all calculation results that are shared between committee members.
+However, some calculation steps must happen one committee member after the other.
 These are:

 - the Hirshfeld vdW calculation
 - the 3G-HDNNP long-range electrostatic calculation
 - the 4G-HDNNP QEq step and the long-range electrostatic calculation.
 Please note that the short-range prediction step in between happens for all committee members at once again, which is why there are two separate loops over committee members.

+We do not use MPI parallelization across committee members.

 #### Computational Scaling and Parallelization
 All implemented methods scale linearly with the number of atoms.
 Depending on the